Our Curriculum

 • Woodworking

 Woodworking is a branch of the Fine Arts Program.
 Classes are one semester in length in the Upper School.
-The course material progresses from one level to the next with each designed to broaden the base of knowledge and skills, thereby equipping each student to explore woodworking in an increasingly independent and creative way.
-At each level, there are four areas of study.
-These include: wood as a material -its makeup, working characteristics, and limitations; design, drawing, and planning skills; methods of hand tool and machine use; surface preparation and finishing.
+The course material progresses from one level to the next with each designed to broaden the base of technical knowledge, skills, and innovation, thereby equipping each student to explore woodworking in an increasingly independent and creative way.

 • Woodworking II

 Woodworking is a branch of the Fine Arts Program.
 Classes are one semester in length in the Upper School.
-The course material progresses from one level to the next with each designed to broaden the base of knowledge and skills, thereby equipping each student to explore woodworking in an increasingly independent and creative way.
-At each level, there are four areas of study.
-These include: wood as a material - its makeup, working characteristics, and limitations; design, drawing, and planning skills; methods of hand tool and machine use; surface preparation and finishing.
+The course material progresses from one level to the next with each designed to broaden the base of technical knowledge, skills, and innovation, thereby equipping each student to explore woodworking in an increasingly independent and creative way.

 • Writer's Workshop: Intro to Storytelling